It’s September, Have You Thought About the New Tax Law?

 Major elements of the law include reducing tax rates for businesses and individuals; an increase in the standard deduction and family tax credits coupled with the elimination of personal exemptions, making it less beneficial to itemize deductions; limiting deductions for state and local income taxes and property taxes; further limiting the mortgage interest deduction; reducing the alternative minimum tax for individuals and eliminating it altogether for corporations; reducing the number of estates impacted by the estate tax; and repealing the individual mandate of the Affordable Care Act.

 These substantial changes to the Internal Revenue Code will change the way that individuals and businesses calculate their federal income tax liability.
 These changes can be confusing, but also present numerous planning opportunities.
-While it would be impossible to discuss the impact of all of these changes in a short blog entry, there are several changes of interest highlighted below.
+While it would be impossible to discuss the impact of all of these changes in a short blog entry, several changes of interest are highlighted.

 Individual income tax rates are now lower, including the top marginal rate, which went from 39.6% to 37%.
 The bottom rate remains at 10% but now covers twice the amount of income as compared to previous tax brackets.
 These changes were effective as of January 1, 2018.